lokalise/shared-ts-libs/packages/app/background-jobs-common/README.md

 await processor.start()
 ```

-Note that throttling is based on an optimistic check (checking the count and executing the parent job are not an atomic operation), so potentially it is possible to go over the limit in a highly concurrent system.
+Note that throttling is based on an optimistic check (checking the count and executing the job that uses the barrier is not an atomic operation), so potentially it is possible to go over the limit in a highly concurrent system.
 For this reason it is recommended to set the limits with a buffer for the possible overflow.

 This barrier depends on defining the following ExecutionContext: